charan96/investIn/stockSite/investIn/static/readme.txt

 README

+1) To add any new attributes, add new variables in the makeCoreDataFile.py script and run the script

-run the makeCoreDataFile.py with python 2.7 to make the coreData.json which is used by views.py
+2) To make the coreData.json, run the makeCoreDataFile.py with python 2.7, which is used by views.py

    E.g, python makeCoreDataFile.py